Why Do Dogs Shed?

 When a dog gets older or becomes ill, shedding patterns may change.
 In аddіtіоn, some female dogs may shed more after a heat cycle, especially when they are around 3 or 4 years old.
 Puppies have fuzzy hair that ofter does not turn into an adult coat until they have reached 5 months old.

 For dogs that are considered "non-shedding," their hair growth is much slower than other dogs.
-In addition, when the dog does shed, only a few hairs are shed at a time.
+Also, when the dog does shed, only a few hairs are shed at a time.